About Gastric Sleeve Surgery

 Why Choose Dr. Oliak?

-The key differentiator between different surgeons and programs is the surgeon’s/program’s record of actual patient outcomes.* By always prioritizing excellent surgery and patient care, Dr. Oliak has established a long record (>2500 operations since 2002) of patient outcomes – weight loss results, complication statistics – that rank among the best in the weight loss surgery field.*
+The key differentiator between different surgeons and programs is the surgeon’s/program’s record of actual patient outcomes.* By always prioritizing excellent surgery and patient care, Dr. Oliak has established a long record (>2500 operations since 2002) of patient outcomes – weight loss results, complication statistics – that rank among the best in the weight loss surgery field (our outcomes, our program).*

 How Does Sleeve Gastrectomy Work?

 Sleeve gastrectomy causes weight loss by restricting food intake and by changing the body weight ”set-point” to a lower weight.

 Everybody’s body has a “set-point” weight.
 This is the weight that the body tries to maintain.
 When a person loses weight to below the set-point, the body responds by increasing hunger, appetite, and cravings, and by decreasing metabolism in an effort to cause weight regain back up to the set-point weight.

 Studies have shown that for every 1kg of weight a person loses, appetite increases by about 100 calories per day, and metabolism decreases by about 40 calories per day.
 These changes persist (for years even) until weight regain occurs back up to the set-point weight.
 This biology is what makes losing weight so difficult, and what makes maintaining long-term weight loss virtually impossible.

 Unfortunately, these body weight control mechanisms often don’t work with weight gain to above the set-point.
 Weight gain, instead of leading to less appetite and a higher metabolism, often leads instead to a resetting of the set-point to the higher weight!